 Accident and sickness insurance policies can offer peace of mind when illness or injury strikes a policyholder unexpectedly.
-These types of supplemental insurance can help offset a loss of income and ease the financial burden that may come with any additional medical or daily expenses.
-A policy claim can typically provide either a scheduled or lump sum payment when:
+These types of supplemental insurance can help offset out-of-pocket costs and ease the financial burden that may come with any additional medical or daily expenses.

 What’s covered in this type of policy?